bradleyreaney/accessibility-eval-crew-two/README.md

 This system leverages **Large Language Models as Judges** to provide comprehensive, unbiased evaluation of accessibility remediation plans.
 Using CrewAI for multi-agent orchestration, it combines the expertise of Gemini Pro and GPT-4 to deliver professional-grade accessibility assessments.

-**Status: Phase 2 COMPLETE** - Core agent evaluation system fully implemented and operational.
+**Status: Phase 2 COMPLETE** - Core agent evaluation system fully implemented and operational (August 2025).

 ### Key Features
 - 🤖 **Multi-Agent Evaluation**: 4 specialized CrewAI agents with Gemini Pro & GPT-4